 Eddie Kirkland – The Gypsy of the Blues – 8/16/1923

-Born in Jamaica and raised in Alabama, this blues musician started out backing famed country bluesman John Lee Hooker on guitar for over a decade before touring with Otis Redding.
-He began his own recording career in 60’s, one which he would continue to record and tour for until his death at 87.
+Born in Jamaica and raised in Alabama.
+This blues musician starts out as the backup for country bluesman John Lee Hooker on guitar.
+Which lasts for over a decade before touring with Otis Redding.
+Shortly after, he begins his own recording career in 60’s.
+One he will continue to record and tour for until his death at 87.

 Eric Bibb – 8/16/1951

 Multiple-time award-nominated American folk-blues guitarist, songwriter, and vocalist.
 He took up the guitar from the age of seven and began to play professionally at sixteen.
 Three years later, he relocated to Paris where, thanks to fellow guitarist Mickey Baker, his interest in blues music ignited.

 He moves once again, settling in Stockholm, Sweden, and in 1972 began a long and celebrated recording career.
 Lastly, he records 40 albums and receives numerous nominations for several Blues Music Awards.
 He also receives a Grammy nomination for his work on Taj Mahal’s Shakin’ a Tailfeather.

 Luther Allison – 8/17/1939

 Before being known for his pulse-pounding performances and powerhouse guitar prowess.
 This bluesman taught himself to play the guitar shortly after moving to Chicago with his family at age twelve.
 Sharpening his skills at blues clubs throughout the Windy City, where he sits in with a lot of blues greats.
 His career takes off In 1967, when he signs with Delmark Records.
 Releasing his debut album two years later.
 Allison builds a strong following with his performances.